 This close-up of the same image shows that there are eleven buildings which were part of the original village close to the Allt Torr na Moine glen, while five more are found on the hill to the west.
 The large structure is the 19th century sheep enclosure.
 Also visible are the marks left by the use of the rig and furrow system of arable culture.

-Torr na Moine was one of West Ardnamurchan’s clachans with lands that stretched north as far as Loch Mudle.
+Torr na Moine was one of West Ardnamurchan’s settlements with lands that stretched north as far as Loch Mudle.
 It is probably many centuries, perhaps even a millennium old, and we know that, in 1737 it had a population of 19 in five families – nine men, six women and four children.

 Bald’s map of 1806 shows Tornamoany’s many buildings and scattered arable fields.
 Alexander Low, in the report that accompanied the map, stated that, “This farm…. ought properly to be joined to the next [Camas nan Geall].
 Both together would then make a very good sheep walk, fit for Cheviot sheep, but the junction would occasion the removal of a number of poor tenants.”
-Landlord Sir James Milles Riddell had the clachans of Torr na Moine, Bourblaige and Camas nan Geall cleared in 1828, and they became an extensive, but not long-lasting sheep farm.
+Landlord Sir James Milles Riddell had the settlements of Torr na Moine, Bourblaige and Camas nan Geall cleared in 1828, and they became an extensive, but not long-lasting sheep farm.

 This map shows the location of the land which has been scheduled as a national monument.
 The RCAHMS states, “The monument comprises a depopulated settlement of post-medieval date.
 It consists of the remains of at least 17 buildings and associated structures and enclosures.”